vsimakhin/web-logbook/README.md

 # Usage

 1. Download the latest release from https://github.com/vsimakhin/web-logbook/releases
-1. Extract archive to some folder/directory
+1. Extract the archive to some folder/directory
 1. Run:
   * Windows:
     * Double-click on the `web-logbook.exe` file.
 It will show you some warning about how unsafe it can be (need to solve it later), but just run it.